LearnDeepMilwaukee/overview/README.md

 Learn Deep will use a new fork of some Network Resource Planning (NRP) software that has been used for several other projects around the world: originally, [Sensorica](http://www.sensorica.co/) in Montreal, Canada, and most recently, [FairCoop](https://fair.coop/) based in Europe.
 Here's a [short history of the software](https://github.com/django-rea/rea-app/wiki).

 You will see two code repositories in this github organization:
 * [valuenetwork](https://github.com/LearnDeepMilwaukee/valuenetwork), the NRP models and logic.
-It also has a user interface, but you will be creating a new and better one.
+It also has its own user interface, but you will be creating a new and better one.
+It also has a graphql api that is in development, to support the new and better UI.
 * [rea-app](https://github.com/LearnDeepMilwaukee/rea-app), where the new UI will be developed.

 This repository is for documentation about the project as a whole.